tradingview/rest_integrations_docs/source/FAQ.rst

 ..
 Place Order
 .. ...........

-🎾 Should we ignore `Place Order`_ parameters ``currentAsk``/``currentBid`` for the market order?
+Should we ignore `Place Order`_ ``currentAsk``/``currentBid`` parameters for the market order?
    If it is Forex trading, these fields are required.
-In other cases, they will not be considered.
-But these parameters are required.
+In other cases, these parametes are still required to be send, but remain unprocessed.

 ..
 Modify Order
 .. ............